-PSD represents a diverse community, and consequently, the roles and responsibilities within our community play a crucial role in advancing accessibility efforts.
-By fostering a collective understanding of the functions and obligations associated with each department, we can align our efforts through a unified process, ultimately creating an inclusive environment accessible to all.
+PSD represents a diverse community, and consequently, the variety of roles and responsibilities play a crucial role in advancing accessibility efforts.
+By fostering a collective understanding of the functions and obligations associated with each department, we can align our efforts through a unified process, ultimately creating an inclusive environment.